Devoted to the Details.

 Our programs are carefully vetted and chosen based on their ability to work collaboratively with us to provide the highest quality care possible to children in need, and their capacity to reach the most vulnerable children.

 Often the only qualified provider of orthopedic care in the area, each of our program staffs local prosthetic and orthotic professionals and wheelchair specialists who are best positioned to understand the patient population and culture in which they work.
-To promote the inclusion of persons with disabilities (“PWD’s) in the workforce, all of our programs must employ PWDs.
 Their dedication to quality treatment and to reaching children in the most underserved areas ensures sustainable and continuous treatment to our CoolKids.

 Dhaka, Bangladesh